ashish0414/cypress-sql-multiple-server/README.md

 # Introduction
-Allows interaction with a SQL Server database from Cypress commands
+Allows interaction with a SQL Server database from Cypress commands with response in JSON Object format with metadata

 # Install
 Add git repo to your `package.json` dependencies